-A consistent yoga practice can help to increase your testosterone levels, have stronger erections, and even help you have better sex.
-But there are many other things you can do that can increase your testosterone.
+A consistent yoga practice can help to increase and boost your testosterone levels, have stronger erections, and even help you have better sex.
+But there are many other natural things you can do that can increase your testosterone.

-This article is a list of simple and easy habits that you can utilize to help increase your testosterone levels.
+This article is a list of simple and easy ways that you can utilize to help increase and boost your testosterone levels.
 Apart from helping to build muscles, testosterone keeps us healthy.
 It helps us burn more fat, have more focus and more energy, get better sleep, control our stress, makes us fertile, and much, much more.

 If you haven’t already seen studies about the lowered levels of testosterone in the 21st century, let me just put out a few facts: